ghorbani-mohammad/api-boilerplate/README.md

 ## What is this?
-This will create your project structure for Django drf by using cookiecutter utility.
+This will create your project structure for Django DRF by using cookiecutter utility.
 It will create your Dockerfile, docker-compoe.yml, .gitignore, nginx.conf and other commonly needed configurations.
 It will create requirement.in that you can put your limits on package versions.

 ## Why you should use this?